How To Start A Cleaning Business

 Decide Your Legal Structure

-Instead, do yourself a favor and protect your assets by forming an LLC (limited liability corporation).
-LLCs can be set up easily through your local government or a service such as Legal Zoom for generally less than $100.
-After creating one, you’ll also have to file for an Employer Identification Number (EIN) with the IRS.
+Protect your personal assets by establishing an LLC (limited liability corporation).
+You can set up an LLC through local government offices or services like Legal Zoom for typically under $100.
+You’ll also need to obtain an Employer Identification Number (EIN) from the IRS afterward.

 Obtain A License